IAmShivay/Crypto-Dashboard-New/README.md

-# Crypto-Dashboard-New

 Hii My name is Shiv kumar sharma

 # Project Title
+# Crypto-Dashboard-New

-This is a crypto dashboard project by which we can check realtime coin value ,exchange price of diffrent coin, also we can chek graph data as verticle graph,horizontal graph,line graph,also we can compare the graph
+This is a crypto dashboard project by which we can check realtime coin value ,exchange price of different coin, also we can check graph data as verticle graph,horizontal graph,line graph,also we can compare the graph
-## Diployed App link
+## Deployed App link

 [[![View App](https://img.shields.io/badge/-View%20App-red)](git@github.com:IAmShivay/Crypto-Dashboard-New.git)
 ]